Jan-MarcusSivadi/discord.js-bot/README.md

   !ban [user]

 Also keeps track of messages sent in Server Channels by using the Terminal.

-\nTo run the bot, use 'npm run dev' command.
+To run the bot, use 'npm run dev' command.

 To install the required modules, use 'npm i' or 'npm install' command.